Mixed Methods Research

 It seems to me that mixed methods were not used in the past because it was complicated to collect and analyze big data sets, especially qualitative ones.
 These days, with big data and AI, we absolutely can collect, organize and investigate big data sets of both qual and quant data.

-What I didn't realize until I visited Merten's website was that her entire career seems to have been devoted to mixed methods as a technique and the transformative paradigm, which it looks like she may have even invented.
+What I didn't realize until I visited Merten's website was that her career seems to have been devoted to mixed methods as a technique and the transformative paradigm, which it looks like she may have even invented.
 I also didn't realize until visiting her website that Mertens is deaf, so I imagine that may have profoundly shaped her experience in the world.